kpal81xd/discord-clone/README.md

 ## Fix

 - Do not upload image if server creation cancelled
-- Fixed update server settings when invoking more than once
 - Members do not update immediately have to refresh page first